Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Paralowie has 67 active public transport stops, all of which are bus stops.
-These stops are serviced by 11 different routes that together provide 707 weekly passenger trips.
-The accessibility of the transport system in Paralowie is rated as good, with residents typically located 221 meters from the nearest stop.
+These stops are served by 11 different routes that together facilitate 707 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located 221 meters from the nearest stop.
+Most Paralowie residents commute outward due to its residential nature.
+Cars remain the primary mode of transportation, used by 93% of residents.
+The average vehicle ownership per dwelling is 1.6, higher than the regional average.

-On average, there are 101 trips per day across all routes, which equates to approximately 10 weekly trips per individual stop.
+According to the 2021 Census, only 4.2% of Paralowie residents work from home, which may be influenced by COVID-19 conditions.
+On average, there are 101 trips per day across all routes, translating to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport